Transfer function interpolation remainder formula of rational Krylov subspace methods: Introduction

-In 1997, Grimme \cite{grimme1997krylov} already noticed the model error can be expressed by $e(z)=r_c^H(zI-A)^{-1}r_b.$ This truth is used in later references (e.g.\cite{MR3473700,MR3592472,MR2501562,frangos2007adaptive,panzer2014model}).
-Our work begins by expanding $r_b$ and $r_c$ with respect to the Ritz values and the shifts.
-The expressions of the residual $r$ by rational Krylov subspace methods are provided by \cite{MR2854603,MR2858340,guttel2010rational,MR2485440,MR3570279}.
-The known expressions of the residual are Galerkin type (one-sided) projection.
-When we generalize it for dealing with MOR, we replace it by Petro-Galerkin (two-sided) projection, which is a common manner of MOR.
-Thus, we obtain an expression of $e(z)$.
+In 1997, Grimme \cite{grimme1997krylov} observed that the model error can be expressed as $e(\mathfrak{s})=r_c^H(\mathfrak{s}I-A)^{-1}r_b.$ This truth is used in later references (e.g.\cite{MR3473700,MR3592472,MR2501562,frangos2007adaptive,panzer2014model}).
+Our work starts by expanding $r_b$ and $r_c$ in relation to the Ritz values and the shifts.
+The expressions for the residual $r$ via rational Krylov subspace methods are presented in \cite{MR2854603,MR2858340,guttel2010rational,MR2485440,MR3570279}.
+The known expressions of the residual concern the Galerkin type (one-sided) projection process.
+When we generalize the residual expression for dealing with MOR, we replace it by the Petrov-Galerkin (two-sided) projection process, which is widely used in MOR\cite{1586750,panzer2014model}.
+We explicitly express $r_b$ and $r_c$ through the utilization of special bases derived from the Lanczos biorthogonalization procedure.
+Thus, an explicit formula of $e(\mathfrak{s})$ is drived.

-Note the Ritz values are the quadrature nodes of Gauss-Christoffel quadrature.
-This motivates our working on finding the relation between the error formula and the Gauss quadrature.
-The book \cite[Chapter 3]{MR3024841} by Liesen and Strako{\v{s}} reveals the relating theory for Hermitian $A$ and $b=c$.
-After some derivations, we observe that the error formula is actually the Gauss quadrature remainder, when the Gauss quadrature formula is applied onto the resolvent function $\mathcal {H}(\lambda,z)=1/(z-\lambda)$.
+In the preceding research, we identify two further theoretical explanations for the model error.
+The explanations pertain to the two parameters in the resolvent function $\mathcal {H}(\lambda,\mathfrak{s})=1/(\mathfrak{s}-\lambda)$.
+With respect to the variable $\mathfrak{s}$, it can be observed that the error formula is, in fact, the interpolation remainder when the Hermitian formula is applied to the resolvent function.

-With the information of the previous proofs, we also notice the error formula is actually the interpolation remainder, when Hermitian formula is applied onto the resolvent function with respect to variables $z$ and $\lambda$.
-Thus, we obtain the second and third explanations.
-Because of these explanations, we also call $e(z)$ as the transfer function interpolation remainder.
+The situation is more complicated with respect to the variable $\lambda$.
+It should be noted the Ritz values correspond to the quadrature nodes of Gauss-Christoffel quadrature.
+This motivates our research into the discovery of a correlation between the error formula and Gauss quadrature.
+The relevant theory for Hermitian $A$ and $b=c$ is presented in book \cite[Chapter 3]{MR3024841} by Liesen and Strako{\v{s}}.
+After a series of derivations, it can be concluded that the error formula is, in fact, a Gauss-Christoffel quadrature remainder.